-For the simulation of video traffic we use frame size traces of 25 videos encoded with rate control (for the scenario with rate control) and frame size traces of 25 videos encoded without rate control (for the scenario without rate control).
-These traces are described in more detail at the beginnings of the next few sections.
+For the simulation of the video traffic we use frame size traces of 25 videos encoded with rate control (for the scenario with rate control) and frame size traces of 25 videos encoded without rate control (for the scenario without rate control).
+The sets of frame size traces are described in more detail at the beginnings of Sections 3 and 4.
 In each scenario, for each of the ongoing video streams we randomly pick one out of 25 (respective) frame size traces as well as a random phase into the selected traces.

 Each video frame is encapsulated into a single UDP transport layer segment and passed down through the IP network layer to the link layer.
 At the link layer the video frame (plus UDP and IP headers) is partitioned into LPDUs of 128 bytes each.
 (80 bytes of link layer payload (video frame, UDP and IP protocol headers, padding) + 47 bytes of FEC + 1 byte of link layer header.)
-The LPDUs are placed into the data link buffer of default size $L{\text{Queue}} = 100$ LPDUs = 12.8 kbytes.
+The LPDUs are placed into the data link buffer of default size $L{Queue} = 100$ LPDUs = 12.8 kByte.